 Deferred revenue on the accompanying condensed consolidated balance sheets includes payment received for product sales to a distributor.
 When obligations or contingencies remain after the products are shipped, such as training and certifying the treatment centers, revenue is deferred until the obligations or contingencies are satisfied.
-The Company will recognize the revenue related to product sales when its obligations under the agreement have been satisfied and will recognize the deferred revenue related to the research and distribution agreement once the milestones are satisfied or over the expected obligation period of the agreement once this amount is reasonably determinable.
+The Company will recognize the revenue related to product sales when its obligations under the agreement have been satisfied.
+The Company recognized deferred revenue related to a research and distribution agreement upon the completion of certain requirements under the agreement.